 Marabou Stork (Leptoptilos crumeniferus) is a widespread and very common species.
 They reside often near human settlements and feed on waste.
 But they also found in protected areas where they feed on fish, rodents, young birds and carcasses.
 To produce shade they spread their wings.
 Shitting on their legs colours them white which reflects heat and cools through evaporation.

-Saddle-billed Stork (Ephippiorhynchus senegalensis) is a tall stork near water and in swamps where the feed on amphibians and other creatures.
+Saddle-billed Stork (Ephippiorhynchus senegalensis) is a tall stork near water and in swamps where they feed on amphibians, fish and other creatures.
 The female has a yellow eye, the male a black eye.
-Wide spread in Africa.
+Widespread in Africa.